Who is in the team?

 Non-Medical Prescribers are mostly responsible for running ADHD clinics to review and respond to children taking stimulant medication.
 It is important that children tolerate medication well and remain healthy while taking it.
 Therefore, we place importance on monitoring children’s physical health during these reviews.
 We also see other children with Autism who take mental health medication and support the wider team and families with medication queries.

-“I support families with a diagnosis of Autism and/or ADHD by providing interventions of psycho-education and strategies to help parents to support their child or young person and manage their difficulties.
-I also carry out QB Test Assessments on inattention activity”.
-Jane
+Clinical support workers in the team, support families with a diagnosis of Autism and/or ADHD by providing interventions of psycho-education and strategies to help parents to support their child or young person and manage their difficulties.
+They also carry out QB Test Assessments on inattention activity.

 The admin team is the front door to our service, screening all calls and receiving children and young people and their families / carers to the building.